caseymcc/instinct-mi25/README.md

 Working on it

 ## Runing ConfyUI
-I started with the dockers/scripts from [YanWenKan/ComfyUI-Docker](https://github.com/YanWenKun/ComfyUI-Docker), however I ran into a few issues so I altered it to what is in this repo.
+I started with the dockers/scripts from [YanWenKan/ComfyUI-Docker](https://github.com/YanWenKun/ComfyUI-Docker), however I ran into a few issues so I changed to what is in this repo.

 Main things:
 - Use Ubuntu base